ubicompsoartutorial/soar_2024/README.md

-# soar_2024
+# soar_tutorial_2024
-Repository for the Ubicomp SOAR tutorial 2024
+Repository for the code portion of the tutorial